vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Short name: `--kv`

 The `--no-tlsverify` option prevents the use of CAs for client authentication.
 You still require a server certificate if you use `--no-tlsverify`.
 You can still supply a custom server certificate by using the  [`--cert`](#cert) and [`--key`](#key)  options.
 If you do not use `--cert` and `--key` to supply a custom server certificate, `vic-machine create` generates a self-signed server certificate.
-If you specify `--no-tlsverify` there is no access control and the VCH is susceptible to man-in-the-middle attacks when connected to Docker clients.
-However, connections remain encrypted.
+If you specify `--no-tlsverify` there is no access control, however connections remain encrypted.

 When you specify the `--no-tlsverify` option, `vic-machine create` performs the following actions during the deployment of the VCH.